When Drinking Starts to Feel Like a Problem

 For some, stopping completely is the goal.
 For others, it’s about reducing, gaining control, or feeling less dependent on alcohol in day-to-day life.

 Therapy is shaped around what’s realistic for you.
+Sessions are available face-to-face, online, or a mix of both.

 If you’ve been thinking about making a change but haven’t quite got there yet, that’s often the starting point.